The Body of A Will

-Most of the formalities of a will come at the beginning of the will and at the end of the will.
+Most of the formalities of a will come inside the body of a will.
 The initial clauses usually announce the intention of the testator to make a will.

 The closing clauses usually indicate that the will has been signed and witnessed as required.
-In between the initial clauses and the closing clauses is the body of a will.
+In between the initial clauses and the closing, clauses are the body of a will.
 The body of the will is where the testator directs the disposition of his or her estate.

 After all specific gifts, if any, are made, a will can and should contain a residuary clause.
 A residuary clause gives away any property remaining in the testator’s estate.
 A residuary clause makes a residuary gift.
 Traditionally, any remaining personal property was known as the residue of the estate.
 Traditionally, any remaining real property was known as the remainder of the estate.
 Today, the words ‘residue’ and ‘remainder’ are used interchangeably.
 If there is no residuary clause, any property remaining in the testator’s estate is disposed of by intestate succession (as if the testator died without a will).

 A will may also contain provisions for a trust.